tanvirtin/vgit.nvim/README.md

         show_untracked_file_signs = true,
         action_delay_ms = 300,
     },
-    hls = vgit.themes.tokyonight -- You can also pass in your own custom object, sign = {
+    hls = vgit.themes.tokyonight -- You can also pass in your own custom theme, sign = {
         VGitViewSignAdd = {
             name = 'VGitViewSignAdd',